 There are many excellent places to republish content.
 LinkedIn publishing, Medium and Business to Community are just a few.
 Many bloggers get more exposure from the posts they publish on LinkedIn than they get on their own sites.

 20) As a segment in a course

 This is one last twist on the “use your blog posts as segments in larger content” play.
 We talked about using posts in autoresponder content at the beginning, but you can also use posts in larger, gated membership programs or even Udemy courses.
 Or you can publish a trimmed down version of the post for the public and offer it as a teaser to a paid membership program.
-If people join the membership program, then they get the more detailed version of the post.
+If people join the membership program, then they get a more detailed version of the post.

 So those are 20 (or more!) ways to squeeze every possible drop out of the content you create.
 Just remember to pick evergreen subjects your readers will love, and always start with a blog post that deserves this much attention.